 "Whether you're overeating or not eating enough, you may be using food to feel better or to cope with difficult feelings," says Susan Albers, PsyD, a clinical psychologist at the Cleveland Clinic in Wooster, Ohio and author of 50 Ways to Soothe Yourself Without...

-Studies are finding a strong link between serious alcohol use and depression.
-The question is, does regular alcohol consumption lead to depression, or are depressed people more likely to drink excessively?
-Research is split on the issue.
-It's also possible that depression and alcohol abuse share common genetic or environmental risk factors that trigger both conditions.
+There’s also a strong link between serious alcohol use and depression.
+The question is, does regular drinking lead to depression, or are depressed people more likely to drink too much?
+Both are possible.

-Nearly one-third of people with major depression also have an alcohol problem, according to one major study conducted by the National Institute on Alcohol Abuse and Alcoholism.
-In many cases, depression may be the first to occur.
-Research shows that children who are depressed are more prone to develop alcohol problems once they reach adolescence.
-Teens who've had an episode of major depression are twice as likely as those who aren't depressed to start drinking alcohol.
+Nearly one-third of people with major depression also have an alcohol problem.
+Often, the depression comes first.
+Research shows that depressed kids are more likely to have problems with alcohol a few years down the road.
+Also, teens who've had a bout of major depression are twice as likely to start drinking as those who haven’t.

-Depression may be a particularly significant trigger for alcohol use in women, who are more than twice as likely to start drinking heavily if they have a history of depression.
-Experts say that women are more likely than men to self-medicate with alcohol.
+Women are more than twice as likely to start drinking heavily if they have a history of depression.
+Experts say that women are more likely than men to overdo it when they’re down.